EVerest/everest-core/modules/AdAcEvse22KwzKitBSP/doc.rst

 AD-ACEVSE22KWZ-KIT currently doesn't support PP for maximum output current
 so 32A is sent by default.

-``PowerMeter(Message)``: Sent at roughly 1 Hz when relay is closed.
+``PowerMeter(Message)``: Sent at roughly every second when relay is closed.
 Contains all data from the ADE9178 power measurement.

 ``ErrorState(Message)``: Notify EVerest of active errors.
 Sent when an errors are set/cleared.
 Each error has an associated boolean value where true